 What are display fake foods?

-Display faux food are actually artificial foods in Japan that are popularly known as sampuru (サンプル) and the word has been derived from the original English word sample.
+Display fake foods are actually artificial foods in Japan that are popularly known as sampuru (サンプル) and the word has been derived from the original English word sample.
 Don’t misapprehend it with those sample foods that you are served to take the bite in the restaurants.
-These Japanese sampuru is specially meant for displaying the foods that you cannot eat at all since they are made of plastic and vinyl.
+These Japanese faux food is specially meant for displaying the foods that you cannot eat at all since they are made of plastic and vinyl.

 Why did the concept of display foods develop?

 Undoubtedly, Japan excels in the art of making display food or fake food.
 But behind the origin of this fake food, not only the culinary art was involved, the Japanese people had something else in their mind.
 This art of fake foods was developed with the aim of business purpose.
 Actually, it aims to offer the food display before the customers in order to help their menu selection process in the Japanese restaurants.
 In the earlier days, people often face problem to read the menu cards in the restaurants as those were written in the Japanese language.
 Even some traditional Japanese dishes are there that the ordinary Japanese people are also unable to recognize them.
 Therefore, to provide an easy solution of this problem, Japanese developed the concept of Japanese display food where the customers can view the menu instead of reading the menu cards.
 Thus, they can get the idea of the food before placing their order.
 In fact, these artificial food props play a vital role in the culinary aesthetics of Japanese food culture to increase the sale of the restaurant.
 It is purely commercial purpose.